tking/OneTeraBitClub/README.md

 * TPIX: http://www.tpix.pl/en/statystyki_en.html
 * VIX: https://www.vix.at/vix_statistics.html

-The "1 TeraBit Club" currently consists of 40 members.
+The "1 TeraBit Club" currently consists of 41 members.

-Please create a Pull Request if you find a member of the "1 TeraBit Club" is missing!
+Please create a Pull Request if you find a missing member of the "1 TeraBit Club"!

 The picture is taken from NAPAfrica.
 Thanks for creating it! :-)